 Kaizer Chiefs Reportedly in Talks With Former Mamelodi Sundowns Coach for Next Season

-Kaizer Chiefs are reportedly preparing for a shake-up in their coaching department.
+Kaizer Chiefs are reportedly preparing for a shake-up in their coaching department, with Cedric Kaze and Khalil Ben Youssef currently under pressure of losing their jobs.

-The news has sparked optimism among hundreds of Chiefs fans on X, who are taking the report seriously, largely due to Mkhize’s past accuracy.
-Notably, he was first to report Nasreddine Nabi’s move to the club in 2024, lending credibility to his insights.
+The reports sparked different reactions from Amakhosi supporters on social media, as some are taking the new serious due to the accuracy of the journalist who released the report.
+He was first to report Nabi’s move to the club in 2024, lending credibility to his insights.

 Mngqithi’s résumé speaks volumes.
 He has won five league titles and a CAF Champions League medal as assistant and co-coach at Sundowns, and this season, he has made a mark with Golden Arrows, establishing them as one of the league’s most potent attacking sides.